stackpan/jda-spring-quickstart/README.md

 When you declare your bean inside your `ApplicationCommand` classes, an error will occur when starting the app.
 This is happened because `ApplicationCommand` classes dependencies cannot resolve your bean dependencies.

-To address this issue, you need to register your bean as command extension from Spring `ApplicationContext` inside `{package}. discord.ExtensionRegister` class:
+To address this issue, you need to register your bean as command extension from Spring `ApplicationContext` inside `{package}.discord.ExtensionRegister` class:

 ```java
 // File: src/main/java/{package}/discord/ExtensionRegister.java